JaisonGeorge04/Breast_Cancer_Prediction_System/README.md

 **⚠️ Disclaimer**

-This project is intended as a decision-support and educational tool only.
+This project is intended solely as a decision-support and educational tool.
 It is not a substitute for professional medical diagnosis, and predictions should not be used for actual clinical decision-making without expert medical review.

 **👤 Author**